 This course is suitable for students who have gained 11 credits or more from Level 2 English courses.
 Students require HOD approval for this course.
-Please note that this course requires reasonable English skills to be successful in the Level 3 assessments and is a step up from Level 2 English.
+Please note that this course requires reasonable English skills to be successful.
+Level 3 assessments are a step up and more difficult to pass than the assessments offered in ENG 202/ 203.

-UE
+UE UE

-Level NZQA Standard Credits PI SI S&C M&T C&I С Litera асу Le vel 1
+Level NZQA Standard Credits PI SI S&C M&T C&I С Literacy Level 1

 Code Wr R Lit Num

 3 US3491 Write a report.(optional) 4

 v7

 3 US11095 Write business correspondence.
 3

-v7 ·
+v7

 3 US1296 Interview in an informal situation.
 3

 V7

 3 US1279 Write in plain English.
 3

 v7

 3 US18212 Demonstrate knowledge of New Zealand 8

-v3 as a tourist destination.
+V5 as a tourist destination.